Tired of blowing up your mattress every time you reach your campsite?

-First up, in case you’re not 100% sure what a self inflating mattress is, I’ll briefly explain it in layman terms.
+First up, in case you’re not 100% sure what a self inflating mattress is, I’ll briefly explain it in layman’s terms.

 A self inflatable camping bed is filled with foam that inside has many open cells.
-When the mattress is rolled up, the foam is compressed and so the cells are collapsed and not open.
-Once the mat is unrolled though the cells open and when the valve is also open, they automatically suck in the air due to the vacuum created by the foam cells.
+When the mattress is rolled up, the foam is compressed, so the cells are collapsed and not open.
+Once the mat is unrolled, though, the cells open, and when the valve is also open, they automatically suck in the air due to the vacuum created by the foam cells.
 Once the mattress is fully expanded, you’ll need to close the valve to ensure air isn’t pushed out once you lie on top of it.

-And in my super basic terms – that is how a self inflating mattress works.
+And in my super basic terms – that, my friend, is how a self inflating mattress works.

 If you don’t have time to read this entire guide and just want to hear our suggestion for a top camping self inflating air mattress, then we recommend the Zempire Monstamat camping mattress.
-These are fairly expensive sleeping mattresses, but they are top quality self inflating mattresses designed to provide you with a great night sleep.
-Plus they are lightweight and pack up compactly so are easy to transport as well.
+These are fairly expensive sleeping mattresses, but they are top quality self inflating mattresses designed to provide you with a great night’s sleep.
+Plus, they are lightweight and pack up compactly, so they are easy to transport as well.

 Read our full review on the Zempire Monstamat below or click here to buy now.

 Below is a handy comparison table where we list and compare features of all the products in these self inflating camping mattresses reviews.
-This table will help you quickly compare the self inflating air mattress camping options and choose one that is best for you.
+This table will help you quickly compare the self inflating air mattress camping options and choose the best for you.